 In the United States, invasive listeriosis develops in only about 1,600 people each year but is fatal in about 1 in 6 people.
 It is more common among pregnant women, newborns, people aged 60 or older, and people with a weakened immune system, such as those with human immunodeficiency (HIV) infection.
 About 1 in 7 cases occur in pregnant women.

 People typically have chills, fever, and muscle aches (resembling the flu), with nausea, vomiting, and diarrhea.
 Usually, symptoms resolve in 5 to 10 days.

 If invasive listeriosis develops, symptoms vary depending on the area infected.
 If meningitis develops, people have a headache and a stiff neck.
 They may become confused and lose their balance.
-If the uterus or placenta is infected in a pregnant woman, spontaneous abortion or stillbirth may result.
+If the uterus or placenta is infected in a pregnant woman, a miscarriage or stillbirth may result.
 Or the newborn may have a bloodstream infection (sepsis) or meningitis.
-About one half of newborns infected near or at the end of the pregnancy die.
+Up to one half of newborns infected near or at the end of the pregnancy die.

 A sample of blood is withdrawn.
 If people have symptoms of meningitis, a spinal tap (lumbar puncture) is done to obtain a sample of the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
 The samples are sent to a laboratory to grow (culture) the bacteria.
 Identifying the bacteria in the sample confirms the diagnosis.